-This section explains the procedure for printing to a LPR port from Windows NT 4.0.
+This section explains the procedure for printing to a LPR port from Windows NT.

 - The following procedure assumes that the printer drivers have already been installed.
 This is the procedure to change the printer port to LPR. - The TCP/IP protocols must be installed and configured correctly.
-For more information about configuring the protocols, see p.46 "Configuring TCP/IP and IPP for Printing".
+For more information about configuring the protocol, see p.38 "Configuring TCP/IP and IPP for Printing". - 1 Click [Start], point to [Settings], and then click [Printers]. - 2 Click the icon of the printer you want to use.
+On the [File] menu, click [Properties].